haydenmai/haydenmai/README.md

 -  [Vending Machine with RFID](https://github.com/haydenmai/cmpt433-project.git)
     - Fully 3D printed vending machine towers (up to 9 'slots') with the BeagleY-AI.
 Payment system is supported by a RFID module & verified using a locally hosted server on a separate computer.
 -  Effects of Self-perception on Health
-    - An econmetrics paper written for ECON 435: Econometrics Method.
+    - An econometrics paper written for ECON 435: Econometrics Method.
 This paper explores the possible causal effect of self-perceived health on actual health and behaviours.
 -  [Vancouver Crime Rate Analysis & Modelling](https://github.com/haydenmai/van-crime-census)
 -  [Google Data Analytic Capstone Project](https://github.com/haydenmai/Google-Data-Analytics-Project)
 -  [Card Guessing Probability Calculator/Game](https://github.com/haydenmai/Card-Probability-Calculator)